medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/6-incentives.md

 ### Budget Deposit

-When data consumers [create a deal](./2-data-deal.md#create-data-deal), they specify the budget for data provision.
+When data consumers [create a deal](./2-data-deal.md#create-data-deal), they specify a budget for data provision.
-At this time, the amount of the budget is transferred from consumer account to deal account.
+At this time, the total amount of the budget is transferred from the data consumer account to the deal account.

 ### Reward Distribution

 When creating a data deal, data consumers specify the quantity as well as the budget for the data.
-From this, the price per data can be calculated as:
+From these two values, the price per data can be calculated as:

 ```
 price_per_data = deposit / max_num_data
 ```

-Of the `price_per_data`, as an oracle commission for data verification, the commission rate set by the oracle is transferred to the oracle, and the rest is transferred to the data provider.
+When a data provider submits a consent and a certificate, a portion Of the `price_per_data`, is transferred to the oracle and the rest is transferred to the data provider.

-The oracle commission can be set differently for each oracle. you can find out which oracle verified the data by referring to the [certificate](./4-data-validation.md#Response-Body) submitted by the data provider and how much commission fee to be paid.
+This portion is associated with the oracle commision rate that can be set differently for each oracle.

+The data consumer can find out which oracle verified the data by referring to the [certificate](./4-data-validation.md#Response-Body) submitted by the data provider and how much commission fee was paid.

 ```
 oracle_reward = price_per_data * oracle_commission_rate